 Activity Date Number of People Engaged Online community survey - questionnaire 30 November to 7 March 2017 85 Social Pinpoint - online map based community survey 30 November to 7 March 2017 91 Social media - comments provided to Council on the CoR Facebook site 2 February to 28 February 2017 75 Individual discussions with key Stakeholders.
 A letter was also sent to stakeholders to provide information of the project and consultation, which was prepared by GHD.
-March to April 2017 10 Written responses from the community provided to CoR January to March 2017 9 "Pop-up" community consultation session outside West Ryde Library 12 December 2016 15 Community workshop 21 March 2017 4
+March to April 2017 10 Written responses from the community provided to CoR January to March 2017 9 'Pop-up' community consultation session outside West Ryde Library 12 December 2016 15 Community workshop 21 March 2017 5 Exhibition of the draft PAMP report written responses from the community provided to CoR October/November 2017 5